About the Regen Centre

 - Parish and County Councils

 - The Coalfields Regeneration Trust

 - Plus a number of other trusts and smaller businesses – plaques which acknowledge their support can be found in the Centre’s rotunda.

 In addition £25,000 was raised through the local community, over 3 years.

 The Riccall Regen Centre operates as a charity and social business, generating earned income in order to meet this purpose.
 Ahead of its time in design, the Riccall Regen Centre is an environmentally friendly building using solar and photovoltaic panels to help generate the electricity it needs.

-Riccall Regen Centre was officially opened in September 2000 by the Duke of York.
+Riccall Regen Centre was officially opened in September 2000 by HRH Duke of York.